scottpud/atpl-notes/docs/Instruments/principles-and-sensors.md

 - Normally use the bimetallic type
 - Probe is mounted high on the windshield with indicator inside and sensor outside
 - External sensor has a sun shield over it but no anti ice protection
-- Only suffenciantly accurate for low speed aircraft
+- Only sufficiently accurate for low speed aircraft

 ## Problem of speed
 - A faster aircraft creates a temperature sensing Problem